 Click on the psychological pricing principle below to skip ahead.

 Numbers can be a pretty abstract concept so, in order to determine whether they’re getting a good deal, customers often compare the price of an item they are about to buy with a ‘reference price’.
 People generate reference prices by averaging their experience with previous prices, advertised prices, their expected prices, and adjacent prices into a single magnitude.

 The catch is that reference prices are not absolute; they fluctuate from person to person and are heavily influenced by whatever information is immediately available to the buyer in that moment.
 A core theory governing this reaction is the Hedwig Von Restorff effect, more commonly known as “anchoring”.
 The effect states that people remember better that which is highlighted or stands out.

 In marketing we can see this effect play out as customers tend to rely on a single piece of information to make a decision, often the first piece of information that they see.
 A sloppy design can weaponize anchoring against your sales if customers determine their reference point based on the wrong highlighted information.
-Intentionally crafting your pricing page is essential to the success of your subscription.
+SaaS company executives know that intentionally crafting your pricing page is essential to the success of your subscription.

 According to the Weber-Fechner law, the amount of change needed for sensory detection to occur increases with the initial intensity of stimulus and is proportional to it.
 In other words, people perceive numbers being closer in value as they observe more numbers.

 Marketers apply this law to influence customers’ internal reference price through comparative pricing.
 By supplying multiple pricing tiers and subscription options, customers may perceive your offer as being less expensive.
 However, the whole process is a balancing act because too many options causes ‘analysis-paralysis’—overwhelming the customer and resulting in zero purchases.